JeffHeck/SchoolDataProject/pagesManual/SGPReport/report_sgp.md

 As with other SGP studies in other states, the WA State SGP data clearly shows the weak negative correlation between mSGP and the percentage of low income students at a school district.

+Comments on the mSGP student group data:

+- Gender X students are improving in their academics at a faster pace than their peers.
+- Asian students (and their parents) put a heavy emphasis on education and working towards a long range goal.
+- English Language Learners are having to learn basic and sometimes remedial English while they try to learn the next level ELA and mathematics.
+- Highly capable kids learn quickly.
+That is why they are highly capable.
+- Being homeless makes it difficult to keep up.
+- Non-low income students are more likely to have 2 college educated parents at home who can provide built-in tutoring 24/7 to not only help their children keep pace but to excel.
+- Students without disabilities have fewer problems to overcome.

 ## Median SGP interactive charts

 ### 2023-2024 Median SGP ELL all districts